Derbyshire County Cricket Club in 1898: 1898 season

 The Yorkshire match was Derbyshire's second match at Queen's Park, Chesterfield, the first being earlier in the season against Surrey.
-The size of the crowd at that game made the experiment well worth while and the ground, described as mre pleasing to the eye than the County Ground, became a regular venue for several matches a season.
+The size of the crowd at that game made the experiment well worthwhile and the ground, described as more pleasing to the eye than the County Ground, became a regular venue for several matches a season.
 The game against Surrey was not without incident as superb lob bowling by D. L. A. Jephson, gave him nine Derbyshire wickets for 55 runs in the two innings, Derbyshire supporters were upset by Jephson's lobs, and protested vigorously against them, saying that this was unfair bowling.